IDAES/idaes-pse/docs/pysmo/pysmo_polyregression.rst

    >>> features = pr_init.get_feature_vector()
    >>> polyfit = pr_init.poly_training()

-* *xy_data* is a two-dimensional python data structure containing the input and output training data.
+* **xy_data** is a two-dimensional python data structure containing the input and output training data.
 The output values **MUST** be in the last column.
-* *maximum_polynomial_order* refers to the maximum polynomial order to be considered when training the surrogate.
+* **maximum_polynomial_order** refers to the maximum polynomial order to be considered when training the surrogate.

 **Optional Arguments**

-* *multinomials* - boolean option which determines whether bivariate terms are considered in polynomial generation.
+* **multinomials** - boolean option which determines whether bivariate terms are considered in polynomial generation.
-* *training_split* - option which determines fraction of training data to be used for training (the rest will be for testing).
+* **training_split** - option which determines fraction of training data to be used for training (the rest will be for testing).
 Default is 0.8.
-* *number_of_crossvalidation* - Number of cross-validations during training.
+* **number_of_crossvalidations** - Number of cross-validations during training.
 Default number is 3.

 *pysmo.polynomial_regression* Output
 ---------------------------------------
-The result of the *pysmo.polynomial_regression method* (*polyfit* in above example) is a python object containing information about the optimal polynomial order, the polynomial coefficients and different error and quality-of-fit metrics such as the mean-squared-error (MSE) and the :math:`R^{2}` coefficient-of-fit.
+The result of the ``pysmo.polynomial_regression`` method (polyfit in above example) is a python object containing information about the optimal polynomial order, the polynomial coefficients and different error and quality-of-fit metrics such as the mean-squared-error (MSE) and the :math:`R^{2}` coefficient-of-fit.
 A Pyomo expression can be generated from the object simply passing a list of variables into the function *generate_expression*: